-We know all too well the exploits of Napoleon Bonaparte, one of the most important figures in the history of Europe, but who was his sister Pauline?
-If you want to put a face to her, follow your tour of the Borghese Gallery, which exhibits the young Pauline Bonaparte transformed into a radiant goddess Venus through a mythologized portrait, and that to me reminds me of the painting of 'The Naked Maja' by Goya, but in sculpture version.
+We know all too well the exploits of Napoleon Bonaparte, one of the most important figures in European history, but who was his sister Pauline?
+If you want to put a face to her, follow your tour of the Borghese Gallery, which exhibits the young Pauline Bonaparte transformed into a radiant goddess Venus through a mythologized portrait, and that reminds me of the painting of 'The Naked Maja' by Goya, but in sculpture version.

 5. The sleeping hermaphrodite of the 2nd century